ras-drive/rtcps/README.md

 cargo build --release
 ```

-Then it can be ran by running
+Then it can be started by running

 ```bash
 cargo run -- [ip_address_to_scan]